 It turns out that we can use this reformulation of planning as reward maximization to our advantage, since the algorithms developed for maximizing future rewards give a particularly attractive way of solving the problem of planning.
 In Chapter~\ref{planning.ch}, we saw how difficult planning is due to the exponential explosion in the number of possible plans to choose from.
 While heuristics were proposed as a practical trick to make the computations more manageable, there is no universal way of designing good heuristics.

-Like in other branches of AI, it has been found that \textit{learning} solves many of these problems.
+Like in other branches of AI, it has been found that \textit{learning} solves these problems, at least to some extent.
 Intuitively, if the agent encounters the same planning problem again and again, it can store information about the previous solutions (or attempts) in memory.
 For example, a cleaning robot will probably clean the same building many, many times, and a delivery robot will deliver the parcels to the same addresses quite a few times.
 So, such agents should be able to learn something about planning in their respective worlds.
-This would be a clear improvement compared to heuristics which need to be explicitly programmed in the system by programmers, as in our examples above, and it is often not at all clear how to do that.\footnote{Actually, Deep Blue mentioned in Chapter~\ref{planning.ch} did already use some learning as well: It analysed data from several chess databases, including 700,000 historical games played by human grandmasters, to compute another heuristic. }
+This would be a clear improvement compared to heuristics, which need to be explicitly programmed in the system by programmers as in our examples above, and it is often unclear how to do that.\footnote{Actually, the chess-playing Deep Blue mentioned in Chapter~\ref{planning.ch} did already use some learning as well: It analyzed data from several chess databases, including 700,000 historical games played by human grandmasters, to compute another heuristic. }

-In reinforcement learning, there is a sophisticated mathematical theory that tells how to learn a particularly good substitute of a heuristic, called the \textit{state-value function}.
+Reinforcement learning gives us a sophisticated mathematical theory that tells us how to learn a particularly good substitute for a heuristic, called the \textit{state-value function}.
 It is a clever way of learning to deal with the complexity of the search in a planning tree.
 The basic principle is simple: {value function|see{state-value or action-value}} {Q-value|see{action-value}} Using the previous planning results in its memory, the agent can compute something like a heuristic based on how well it performed starting from each possible state.
 If it found the goal quickly starting from a certain state, that state gets a large state-value.